Pro Pinball: Timeshock!: Physical table

 In 2014, the Dutch company Silver Castle Pinball, announced that it had purchased the rights to produce a physical Timeshock! pinball machine.
 The original timeline estimated that the table would reach production in 2015.
 As of May 2018 the project is still ongoing with working prototypes having been built.
 Although the virtual/simulated Pro Pinball tables were designed using the principles of real-world pinball machines, in reality Silver Castle encountered several challenges making the table, especially the central feature of the time crystal.
 The company appears to be defunct; the website is down, their Twitter has been inactive since 2014, and their Facebook page has been inactive since 2017.

+Artwork for the backglass and sides of the cabinet was created by Richard Benning under the direction of Jean-Paul de Win.
+The digital version used a different backglass, and had no cabinet artwork.